KngArthur/PluralSight/clean-coding-principles-c#/notes/module5-wriring-clean-methods.md

 ### Fail Fast

+- if the system cannot reliably and logically move on.
+STOP PROCESSING
 - throw exception as soon as its applied
   - called a guard clause
 - very useful for switch statements
 - early errors help debugging
 - note unexpected value in error message
+- clear function names in try blocks make it easy to identify what is being tested

 ### Unclear Intent